What is Half of 70? A Deep Dive into Division and Fractions

 - r is the remainder (the amount left over after the division)

 In our example, 70 = 2 * 35 + 0.
-This means that when we divide 70 by 2, we get a quotient of 35 and a remainder of 0.
+Basically, when we divide 70 by 2, we get a quotient of 35 and a remainder of 0.
 The remainder being 0 indicates that the division is exact, meaning 2 divides 70 evenly.

 Frequently Asked Questions (FAQ)